DynamicsAndNeuralSystems/catch22/README.md

 # _catch22_ - CAnonical Time-series CHaracteristics
-This is a collection of 22 time series features contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox coded in C. Features were selected by their classification performance across a collection of 93 real-world time-series classification problems.
+This is a collection of 22 time series features contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox coded in C.
+Features were selected by their classification performance across a collection of 93 real-world time-series classification problems (according to the [`op_importance`](https://github.com/chlubba/op_importance) repository).

-For information on how this feature set was constructed see our preprint:
+For information on how this feature set was constructed see our open-access :unlock: paper:

 * C.H.
 Lubba, S.S.
 Sethi, P. Knaute, S.R.
 Schultz, B.D.
 Fulcher, N.S.
-Jones. [_catch22_: CAnonical Time-series CHaracteristics](https://doi.org/10.1007/s10618-019-00647-x). *Data Mining and Knowledge Discovery* (2019).
+Jones. [_catch22_: CAnonical Time-series CHaracteristics](https://doi.org/10.1007/s10618-019-00647-x). *Data Mining and Knowledge Discovery* **33**, 1821 (2019).

-For information on the full set of over 7000 features, see the following (open) publications:
+For information on the full set of over 7000 features, see the following (open :unlock:) publications:

 * B.D.
 Fulcher and N.S.
 Jones. [_hctsa_: A computational framework for automated time-series phenotyping using massive feature extraction](http://www.cell.com/cell-systems/fulltext/S2405-4712\(17\)30438-6). *Cell Systems* **5**, 527 (2017).
 * B.D.
 Fulcher, M.A.
 Little, N.S.
 Jones [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full). *J. Roy.
 Soc.
 Interface* **10**, 83 (2013).

 # Using the _catch22_-features from Python, Matlab and R

 The fast C-coded functions in this repository can be used in Python, Matlab, and R following the instructions below.
-Time series are z-scored internally which means e.g., constant time series will lead to NaN outputs.
+Time series are _z_-scored internally which means e.g., constant time series will lead to NaN outputs.
 The wrappers are only tested on OS X so far and require Clang.

 ## Python